Opinion | Biden wants more military spending. Why would that make us safer?

 The second response to Biden’s budget, from Republicans, is that such a modest increase is totally inadequate to the needs imposed by a dangerous world.
 Senate Minority Leader Mitch McConnell (R-Ky.) said the proposal reflects Biden’s “far-left values” and “falls woefully short,” depriving the defense budget of “the robust growth we need to keep pace with Russia and China.”

-To make his case, McConnell feels the need to lie: We spend 2½ times as much as Russia and China combined on defense, so the idea that we need to dramatically increase spending to “keep pace” with them is simply false.
-But such a lie is par for the course in debates over defense spending, which start from the presumption that shoveling more money to the Pentagon must be part of the solution to every new development or foreign policy problem in the world.
+To make his case, McConnell feels the need to mislead: We spend 2½ times as much as Russia and China combined on defense, so the idea that we need to dramatically increase spending to “keep pace” with them is simply untrue.
+But this is par for the course in debates over defense spending, which start from the presumption that shoveling more money to the Pentagon must be part of the solution to every new development or foreign policy problem in the world.

+counterpointBiden has requested an increase in defense spending.
+It’s not nearly enough.

 But let’s think about Ukraine for a moment.
 There are differences of opinion about the Biden administration’s response to Russian President Vladimir Putin’s invasion, but one thing we’re not facing is a lack of resources.
 For instance, we’ve chosen not to establish a no-fly zone over Ukraine because the administration believes (rightly) that it could lead to World War III.
 It’s not because we don’t have the means to do so if we chose.